 Obviously not.
 Just another bigot in action.
 Noted.He could not let my remark go, and came back with:

 Actually, just another scientist with enough knowledge to see that creationism is nonsense and that its proponents are dishonest.
 But hey, that's just me and the vast majority of scientists around the world.Is this guy for real?
 He's appealing to his own authority and using sweeping generalizations as well as defaming thousands of people.
 It's a shame that people like this are "educating" people.
 I called him on some of it, not having the time or desire to go into an analysis of his logical fallacies:

 Might makes right, huh, Skippy?
 Majority rules?
 Everyone believed in phlogiston at one time.
 Your false religion of evolutionism is the modern phlogiston theory.
 Trot on.(If you want to know about phlogiston, click here.)

 Well, I knew his ego would not rest, but I was going to turn in for the night.
-Perhaps he did as well, because when I came home from work, I found some more gems from the guy who said he did not care.
+Perhaps he did as well, because when I came home from work the next day, I found some more gems from the guy who said he did not care.